-Available to Michigan resident students who had Medicaid coverage for 24 months within a 36-consecutive month period as identified by the Michigan Department of Human Services (DHS).
+Available to Michigan resident students, between age 9 and graduating high school, who had Medicaid coverage for 24 months within a 36-consecutive month period as identified by the Michigan Department of Human Services (DHS).
 For more information see www.michigan.gov/ssg or call 1-888-4-GRANTS.